Mühlviertel Wasp Nests - Austrian Specialties

 How to cook with potatoes - Prepare Mühlviertel Wasp Nests with potatoes

 Cooking with potatoes is easy.
 Boil the potatoes and peel them.
-Press them through the potato press.
-Knead the potatoes, flour, butter, egg and a little salt into a smooth dough.
+Then press them through the potato ricer.
+Knead the potatoes, flour, butter, egg and some salt into a smooth dough.

-Butter a baking dish.
-Preheat the oven to 170 ° C. Peel the apples.
-Remove the core house.
-Cut the apples into thin slices.
+Grease a casserole dish with butter.
+Preheat the oven to 170°C. peel the apples Remove the core house.
+Finally, cut the apples into thin slices.

-Roll out the dough on a floured work surface about 5 mm thick.
-Butter it.
-Sprinkle apples and raisins on it.
-Sprinkle with a mixture of cinnamon and sugar.
-This makes the Mühlviertler potato casserole particularly tasty.
+Then roll out the dough on a floured work surface to a thickness of about 5 mm.
+Brush it with butter.
+Scatter apples and raisins on top.
+Sprinkle them with a mixture of cinnamon and sugar.
+This makes the Mühlviertel potato casserole taste particularly good.

 Roll the dough up like a strudel.
 Divide the rolling pin into 5 cm thick slices.
 Place them upright in the baking dish.
 Then brush the dough pieces with melted butter and bake them for about 60 minutes on the middle rack in the oven.

-Pour milk over it 10 minutes before the end of the baking time.
-You can serve the Mühlviertler Wasp Nests warm or cold.
-If you like, you can sprinkle cinnamon and sugar on top.
+Pour milk on top 10 minutes before the end of the baking time.
+You can serve the Mühlviertel wasp nests both warm and cold.
+You can sprinkle cinnamon and sugar on top if you like.
 A compote tastes best with it (e.g. rhubarb or plums).
-Enjoy your meal and enjoy the Mühlviertel potato casserole.
+Bon appetit and enjoy the Mühlviertel potato casserole.
 Cooking with potatoes is healthy.

 Mühlviertler Wasp nests